Here with Answers ~

 - Provide relief from pain and symptoms.

-- Offer a support system to help patients live as actively as possible until death.
+- Offer support to help patients live as actively as possible until death.

-- Offer a support system to help the family cope during the patient's illness and during their own bereavement.
+- Offer support to help the family cope during the patient’s illness, and through bereavement.

-- Advocate for consumer choice and patient/family participation in the plan of care.
+- Advocate for patient/family participation in the plan of care.

 Difference between our Palliative Care and Hospice Care Services